dweissner/dweissner.github.io/_pages/about.md

 Beware of falling debris!
 ------------------------------------------
-This will be a site dedicated to jazz, traveling and economics but is currently under construction.
+This will be a site dedicated to jazz and classical music, traveling and economics but is currently under construction.

 Let's connect!